MusicEMC/musicemc.github.io/README.md

     /** ----- Spin logic ----- **/
     function computeRotationToLandOn(wedgeIndex){
-      // Conic gradients in CSS are measured from the top (12 o'clock) and increase clockwise.
-      // Our marker geometry matches that.
-The wheel transform is also clockwise for +deg.
-      // The center of wedge i is at: i*seg + seg/2.
-      // To land that center at the pointer (top, 0deg), wheel rotation modulo 360 must be:
-      //   rotation ≡ -center (mod 360) == 360 - center.
       const seg = 360 / WEDGES;
       const center = (wedgeIndex * seg + seg / 2);
       const desiredMod = (360 - center) % 360;